 IMPACT YES NO HIGH There is substantial evidence and/or concern that people from different groups or communities are (or could be) differently affected by the financial option.
-MEDIUM ✓ There is some evidence and/or some concern that people from different groups or communities are (or could be) differently affected LOW ✓ There is little or no evidence that some people from different groups or communities are (or could be) differently affected. ✓ Does the negative impact breach any of the equality legislation? ✓ Immediately Within next 6 months The negative impact requires action to be taken N/A Voluntary severance will be based on business/operational requirements and will be open to all potentially affected staff to ensure fairness and equality of opportunity to all.
+MEDIUM ✓ There is some evidence and/or some concern that people from different groups or communities are (or could be) differently affected ✓ LOW There is little or no evidence that some people from different groups or communities are (or could be) differently affected. ✓ Does the negative impact breach any of the equality legislation? ✓ Immediately Within next 3 months The negative impact requires action to be taken Voluntary measures operated by Cordia will be explored based on business/operational requirements and will be open to all potentially affected staff to ensure fairness and equality of opportunity to all.
+These measures will include: Alternative Employment, Voluntary Hours Sacrifice Scheme, Restricted Advert for Promoted Positions and Re-training where appropriate.
+Consider Voluntary Severance will be based on business/operational and financial viability requirements and will be open to all potentially affected staff to ensure fairness and equality of opportunity to all, only when Cordia has exhausted all other voluntary measures.